Foxendo/fi_docs/README.md

 As you can see, the requests are either using a comma, or specifically mention Fi (through @), otherwise it's going to ignore your attempts to chat.

 You can also address Fi in two more ways:
 1. By replying to any message of Fi, mentioning it.
 In this case it will respond regardless of if you wrote "Fi," or not.
-Also, it will consider the context of the message you responded to.
+Also, it will consider the context of the message you replied to.
 <img src="assets/example1.png" width="75%" height="75%" align="center"/>
 <br clear="both"/>

 2. Reply to a message of any person, and mention Fi - either through @Fi, or "Fi,".
-In this case it will also consider the context of the message you're responding to.
+In this case it will also consider the context of the message you're replying to.
 <img src="assets/example2.png" width="75%" height="75%" align="center"/>
 <br clear="both"/>